DavidAntliff/esp32-owb/README.md

 # esp32-owb

-This is a ESP32-compatible C library for the Maxim Integrated "1-Wire" protocol.
+This is a ESP32-compatible C component for the Maxim Integrated "1-Wire" protocol.

 It is written and tested for the v2.0 of the [ESP-IDF](https://github.com/espressif/esp-idf) environment, using the xtensa-esp32-elf toolchain (gcc version 5.2.0).